0xNineteen/blog.md/mev-v2/index.md

 This is very similar to how the cosmos blockchain allows protocols to run their chain so that protocols can define their own validator logic.
 While in cosmos you lose the ability to compose with other dapps built on the other chains (ie, going from ETH to cosmos you lose composability with all other ETH dapps).
 In this scenario, you get more of both worlds: extractable value while remaining composable with other dapps.

+## PEV Tax

+Another interesting idea is for the protocol to tax specific PEV txs.
+For example, consider an AMM protocol that contains multiple pools of tokens and arbitrage opportunities exist sometimes.
+Since searchers will usually submit their arbitrage txs atomically (ie, a single tx including multiple instructions that swap between pools) the protocol should be able to detect such txs and if the arbitrage is successful (ie, the searcher ends with more balance than they started with) then the protocol can tax a certain percentage of the profit (eg, 5% of the profit goes to the treasury).

+Ideally, the tax will be as large as possible for the protocol to earn the most profit, while not so large that the searchers stop executing the arbitrage txs.
+For example, if the searchers will only execute their arbitrage strategy if they earn at least <span>$</span>1K per month due to energy/server fees, then the protocol should adjust their tax rate so that the searchers earn approx <span>$</span>100 per month.
+For example, if there is <span>$</span>100K of PEV per month on the protocol and the protocol notices 10 searchers are arbitraging, then they could set the tax rate to (100,000 - 10 * 100) / 100,000 = 99% (lol) and earn 99K in additional profit for their dao/users.

+## User Experience: More Value More Wait

+While recording and ordering txs in the code allows for protocols to extract additional value, one problem is that users need to wait longer for their transactions to confirm because not only does their tx need to be put in a chain-level block (which requires N txs), but also a protocol-level block (which requires N protocol txs).
+This is a trade-off that the protocol will need to decide if its worth it or not.

 ## What's Happening Now